pedrorfcunha/bcamp-event-ticketing/README.md

 - `npm netlify dev` or `yarn netlify dev`
 - Visit your app at [http://localhost:8888](http://localhost:8888).
 - Note: The private key is used for signing the delegated attestation.

+### Payment Data

+In order to confirm the payment for the ticket, you should use this payment mock data:
+- Card number: 4242 4242 4242 4242
+- Expiration (MM/YY): Any date in the future
+- CVC: Any 3 (numeric) digits
+- Zipcode: Any 5 (numeric) digits